4-HO-MET: Pharmacodynamics

 4-HO-MET binds to various serotonin receptors and is known to act as an agonist of the serotonin 5-HT_{2A}, 5-HT_{2B}, 5-HT_{2C}, and 5-HT_{1A} receptors.
 It is thought that the hallucinogenic effects of serotonergic psychedelics like 4-HO-MET are mediated by serotonin 5-HT_{2A} receptor activation.

 Pharmacokinetics

 The metabolism of 4-HO-MET has been studied.
+In vitro experiments using pooled human liver microsomes identified twelve metabolites.
+Four metabolites were detected in vivo from human urine, of which two were detected in vitro.

 Chemistry

 4-HO-MET, also known as 4-hydroxy-N-methyl-N-ethyltryptamine, is a substituted tryptamine and 4-hydroxytryptamine.
 It is the 4-hydroxy derivative of N-methyl-N-ethyltryptamine (MET) and is a close analogue of psilocin (4-hydroxy-N,N-dimethyltryptamine; 4-HO-DMT).

 Synthesis

 The chemical synthesis of 4-HO-MET has been described.

 Analogues

 Analogues of 4-HO-MET include psilocin (4-HO-DMT), 4-HO-DET (ethocin), 4-HO-MiPT (miprocin), 4-HO-DPT (deprocin), 4-HO-MPT (meprocin), 4-HO-DALT (dalocin), and 4-HO-MALT (malocin), among others.
-4-AcO-MET (metacetin) is an ester prodrug of 4-HO-MET.
+4-AcO-MET (metacetin) and 4-PrO-MET are ester prodrugs of 4-HO-MET.
+Other analogues of 4-HO-MET include methylethyltryptamine (MET), 5-HO-MET, and 5-MeO-MET.